Ethan Lazuk

 • “Oh, customer reviews are showing, so let’s encourage those, too.”

-• “Ah, SGE snapshots now, so let’s revise those sections into chunks for generative AI responses.”
+• “Ah, AI Overviews now, so let’s revise those sections into chunks for generative AI responses.”

-Then came a broader emphasis on building brands, pleasing people, and recognizing more opportunities for organic visibility relevant to buyers’ journeys:
+Then came a broader emphasis on building brands, pleasing users, and recognizing more opportunities for organic visibility relevant to buyers’ journeys:

 • “Which of our blogs are ripest for Google Discover?”